Kostant relation in filtered randomized benchmarking for passive bosonic devices: Discussion and conclusion

+Despite using different filters, our scheme retains the core feature of the original method: it produces a single-exponential decay in the benchmarking signal from which the figure of merit can be computed.
+Our immanant and character schemes offer some advantages: both fewer and less complex algebraic objects, and these can be evaluated using tools such as \texttt{GAP} or \texttt{Wolfram}, without specialized routines for SU(\(m\)) \gls{cg} coefficients.
+Our main contribution is to show that D-functions in irreps already contain a projector.
+Using them as filters (immanants or characters) removes the need for explicit projectors and basis changes.
+However, the filters differ in practice.
+Immanant filters reduce algebraic effort but may still be costly due to the matrices required.
+Character filters work the same way but avoid these costs.
+Thus, with Remarks~\ref{rem:char-variance} and~\ref{rem:efficient}, character filtering is the most practical option.

 Overall, by reducing both the computational and experimental demands of the original benchmarking method, our scheme greatly improves the practical application of benchmarking passive bosonic channels.
-Looking ahead, an intriguing avenue for future research is expanding this framework to include active bosonic transformations.
-However, such generalisations pose substantial theoretical challenges, primarily due to the non-compactness of the relevant transformation groups.
+Looking into future work, an intriguing avenue for future research is expanding this framework to include active bosonic transformations.
+However, such generalizations are challenging, primarily due to the non-compactness of the relevant transformation group and difficulties with the generalization of the concept of fidelity.
 Nevertheless, our scheme’s simple handling of loss and gain errors provides a strong foundation for practical benchmarking in continuous-variable quantum technologies.